 The royal couple joined Prince Jerome Bonaparte and his son Prince Napoleon in the Royal Enclosure alongside the Prince of Nassau, Prince Murat and the Duke of Morny, an avid racegoer.
 Non-aristocratic members of the upper classes were not permitted into the Royal enclosure and had to be content with watching from their barouche carriages on the lawn.

 Charabancs, Victoria carriages and paddle boats all brought Parisians to Longchamp.
 And they came as much for a day out as from curiosity for this new form of entertainment.

-And so the Prix de l'Arc de Triomphe came into being, its title a tribute to the French soldiers that served in the Great War.
+First run on Oct.
+3, 1920, the Prix de l'Arc de Triomphe was a spinoffof the Grand Prix de Paris, its title a tribute to the French soldiers that served in the Great War.
 The name was preferred to another contender, the "Prix de la Victoire".